spryker/spryker-docs/docs/scu/dev/prepare-a-project-for-spryker-code-upgrader.md

   - /docs/paas-plus/dev/onboard-to-spryker-code-upgrader/prepare-a-project-for-spryker-code-upgrader.html
 ---

-To start managing the upgrades of your project with Spryker Code Upgrader, fulfill the following prerequisites.
+To start managing upgrades with Spryker Code Upgrader, fulfill the following prerequisites.

 ## Make your code compliant with upgradability guidelines

 Our [upgradability guidelines](/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/upgradability-guidelines.html) ensure your project stays upgradable.
 When an application is compliant with the guidelines, it can take minor and patch updates without breaking functionality, even if it is highly customized.

-To check if your code is compliant with the guidelines, [run the evaluator tool](/docs/scos/dev/guidelines/keeping-a-project-upgradable/run-the-evaluator-tool.html).
+To check if your code is compliant with the guidelines, [run the evaluator tool](/docs/dg/dev/guidelines/keeping-a-project-upgradable/run-the-evaluator-tool.html).

 ## Optional: Make your code compliant with the supported extensions scenarios